-Airlift pumps are highly resistant to clogging, can be cleaned easily if needed, and are designed to suit any wastewater application.
-They have no moving parts, seals or electrical equipment, which makes them simple and reliable, with minimal operating and maintenance (O&M) costs and a long service life.
+They have no moving parts, seals, or electrical equipment, making them highly resistant to clogging.
+They are simple and reliable, with minimal operating and maintenance (O&M) costs for a long service life in water & wastewater treatment plants.

 Conventional pumping systems typically feature mechanical equipment and can easily clog or be damaged depending on the management of grit and screenings.
-Pumps that become damaged or require significant maintenance downtime can compromise treatment objectives and result in increased O&M costs.
+Pumps that become damaged or require significant maintenance downtime can compromise treatment objectives and result in increased O&M costs of water and wastewater treatment plants.

 Airlift pumps are available in a range of sizes.
 They are designed to suit all applications and can fit into any wastewater pumping scheme where lifts of 4 to 5 ft (1.3 to 1.5 m) or less are required.
 They are ideal for pumping chemical floc, raw sewage, grit, primary sludge, return activated sludge, and mixed liquor.

-Airlift pumps use low air pressure which is readily available throughout most diffused air wastewater treatment systems.
-The air used for pumping gives the benefit of additional oxygen transfer efficiency to the pumped liquid.
+Airlift pumps use low air pressure to pump liquid, which makes them energy efficient and cost-effective to operate.
 Airlift pumps provide many other operational advantages over conventional pumping systems, such as:

 - Minimum maintenance operation